emjakobsen1/pagerank/README.md

 ### How to run

-The program takes a command-line argument with the example data sets provided in /PageRankExampleData.
+The program takes a command-line argument with datasets on graphs adhering to the format provided in PageRankExampleData.

 1. From the repository root, run `main.go` and the file name.
 Examples